Tauhidul-Islam-RoMaN/Tauhidul-Islam-RoMaN/README.md

 <br>

 ## Latest Project

 <p>

-<p> ShipSwiftly (A Parcel Delivery Website) </p>
+### ShipSwiftly (A Parcel Delivery Website)
 <a href="https://assignment-12-ac700.web.app/" target="blank"> ShipSwiftly Live Link</a>
 <p>

- Admin email: admin@admin.com
+### Admin email: admin@admin.com
- Admin password: 1234T!
+### Admin password: 1234T!
- Delivery Men’s email: deliveryman@example.com Delivery Men’s password: 1234T!
+### Delivery Men’s email: deliveryman@example.com
+### Delivery Men’s password: 1234T!
 This a parcel delivery website.
-The key features of this website is given below
+The key features of this website is given below <br/>
-1. You can book a parcel
+1. You can book a parcel <br/>
-2. You can see all your booked parcel in one place.
+2. You can see all your booked parcel in one place. <br/>
-3. You can update your profile
+3. You can update your profile <br/>
-4. you can sort all your parcel by their status
+4. you can sort all your parcel by their status <br/>
-5. If you want admin can make you a delivery man
+5. If you want admin can make you a delivery man <br/>
-6. Delivery man can see all the parcel list they are assigned
+6. Delivery man can see all the parcel list they are assigned <br/>
-7. Customer can provide review and rating to the delivery man.
+7. Customer can provide review and rating to the delivery man <br/>
-8. Delivery man can see all the review and ratings of their own
+8. Delivery man can see all the review and ratings of their own <br/>
-9. Admin can see all the data
+9. Admin can see all the data <br/>
-10. Admin can make any user deliveryman or admin
+10. Admin can make any user deliveryman or admin <br/>

 </p>
 </p>